 And now, in what I hope is just a bit of harmless self-indulgence, I thought it would be fun to look back and list my favourites – and list some of the clunkers too!
 I offer the following post for Friday’s Forgotten Books meme run by Patti Abbott at her fab Pattinase blog.

 McBain (aka Evan Hunter, born Salvatore Lombino) began writing the books in 1955, when Pocket Books gave him a contract for three novels to see if a new series could be launched with the reading public.
-The results were immediately positive, so much so in fact that even film and TV rights were snapped up almost immediately.
+The results were immediately positive, so much so in fact that the film and TV rights were snapped up almost immediately.
 And so the series was launched – and would, amazingly, continue for the best part of fifty years.

 “I think of myself as a softy.
 I think the 87th Precinct novels are very sentimental, and the cops are idealistic guys.” – Ed McBain